 You’ve found the right place, my friend!

-I’m on a mission to make thriving with autoimmune disease, through a Paleo and Autoimmune Protocol (AIP) diet and lifestyle, more accessible and more delicious!
+I’m on a mission to make healing your autoimmune disease with the Autoimmune Protocol easy, accessible and delicious!

-Hurried Health Nut was born out of the idea that a Paleo diet and lifestyle don’t have to be overwhelming and anxiety-inducing.
-Despite your busy, always-on-the-go lifestyle, you do have time to eat healthy, delicious food (made with real, whole, nutrient-dense ingredients) every day, and I will show you how.
+The AIP diet and lifestyle don’t have to be overwhelming and anxiety-inducing.
+Despite your busy schedule, you do have time to eat healthy, delicious food (made with real, whole, nutrient-dense ingredients) every day, and I will show you how.

-I’ll be honest: I love how real, whole food tastes, and I especially love how it makes me feel, but I’m not a huge fan of spending hours in the kitchen (probably not a common trait among food bloggers??).
-I’d rather allocate what little free time I have to enjoying life and spending time with people I love, rather than slaving away in the kitchen.
+I’ll be honest: I love how real, whole food tastes, and I especially love how it makes me feel, but I’m not a huge fan of spending hours in the kitchen.
+(That’s probably not a common trait among food bloggers??).
+I’d rather allocate what little free time I have to enjoying life and spending time with people I love.
+Not slaving away in the kitchen!
 That’s why I’ve created a set of rules for the recipes I share on this site (and the food I prepare for myself and my husband on a daily basis).

 Every recipe will abide by one or more of the following rules: